Castleton

 7. House of the Ambassador from Lathamsfind: Sir Jared Wanderer is a fighter of repute, and a big muscular man.
 He is bluff and hearty, but actually quite observant and can be subtle when it suits him.
 He dislikes Harothar intensely, and admires the Greenvalers.

 8. Castle Inn - has the best food and cleanest rooms in town.
 It is the fanciest, and most expensive, but also the finest quality.
 It has a steady clientel of visitors to The Castle.
-Rooms start at 3 gp and go up to 25 gp, depending on what the traffic will bear!
+Rooms start at 3 sp and go up to 25 sp, depending on what the traffic will bear!
 No common sleeping space except for servants.

 10. Inn - the Topaz - this out of the way Inn is favored by local farmers and small merchants or other travellers who need a cheap place, and don't really care how clean it is.